- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 - Many experts say there’s a great need to begin reframing the impact of gun violence as a medical issue, not a political one.

-Gun violence in and of itself certainly isn’t a phenomenon endemic solely to this country, but the statistics are worrying when compared to the rest of the world.
+Gun violence in and of itself certainly isn’t a phenomenon endemic solely to the U.S., but the statistics are worrying when compared to the rest of the world.

 Globally, an estimated 2,000 people are injured and 500 die each day, while there were a total of 1.4 million deaths tied to firearms between 2012 and 2016, according to Amnesty International.

-What about domestically?
-In the United States, there are over 100 gun deaths each day and about 38,000 each year, according to Giffords, the gun control advocacy and research organization co-founded by former U.S. Representative Gabby Giffords.
+In the United States, there are more than 100 gun deaths each day and about 38,000 each year, according to Giffords, the gun control advocacy and research organization co-founded by former U.S. Representative Gabby Giffords.

 Given that issues of mortality, lingering health impacts of a gunshot wound, and the psychological impact a gun death or injury can have on a household or community at large, why isn’t this discussed as a public health crisis on par with the current pandemic impacting our lives nationwide?